odedia/examples/data-plane/pulumi/README.md

 There are a few ways to configure the control plane:

 - [Nile Admin Dashboard](#nile-admin-dashboard): use the UI to manually configure the control plane
-- [Programmatically](#programmatically): use the provided script which leverages the SDK
+- [Programmatically](#programmatically): use the provided script which leverages the Nile SDK

 ### Nile Admin Dashboard